 - Use a reliable set of techniques and tools that you can use to stop negative reactions and feelings.
 Even keeping your mouth shut is a good start, but you can go further to actually stop the feelings.

 - Establish this as a new pattern of behavior.
 Using the right tools over time will create a strong habit that automatically stops reactive anger before it starts.
+You use the habit software of the mind to your advantage.

 One day you’ll realize you haven’t gotten angry in a long time.

 Obviously, there is so much more detail we teach our clients, including the specific tools and methods we use to stop the negative emotional reactions, eliminate bad habits, develop good ones, and so on.
-These all require so much more explanation then I can give in even a lengthy article like this.
+These all require so much more explanation than I can give in even a lengthy article like this.
 But I’ve given you a good start.

 If you’d like more on this topic, and even the techniques we teach, then I suggest you look at the system I developed.
 The first part of my complete marriage system specifically addresses how to control anger and negative emotions.
 If you sign up for the free trial, you’ll be able to take a look at it at no cost.

 I didn’t set it up this way just for this article.
-I set it up this way because all of our clients need to make sure they have a firm handle on their emotions and anger or we’ll never have a strong enough foundation upon which to build a tall skyscraper of marital happiness.
+I set it up this way because all of our clients need to make sure they have a firm handle on their emotions and anger or will never have a strong enough foundation upon which to build a tall skyscraper of marital happiness.

 Finally, if you’d like more insights on marriage beyond anger, look right below this post and get my “Top 10 Do’s and Don’ts For Marriage.”
 These are the key lessons we have learned through helping couples over the last 15 years.